Schengen borders now use digital entry and exit checks for most non-EU/EEA short-stay travellers.

 Stable travel intelligence

-Valencia is flatter and easier than many Spanish cities: use Turia Gardens, old town, beach and City of Arts clusters instead of repeated cross-city hops.
+Valencia is flat and bike-friendly: Turia Gardens, old town, Ruzafa, Cabanyal, beach and City of Arts clusters work well by bike/metro/bus.
+Avoid repeated taxi hops when a park/bike route fits.

 Generally safe; pickpocketing, heat, overtourism pressure, local protests and holiday transport peaks are the main visitor risks.